appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/10-getting-started-with-flutter.md

         run: flutter analyze
 ```

-This tells the GitHub to run the analyzer on every push to the `main` branch as well as on every pull request to the `main` branch.
+- This tells the GitHub to run the analyzer on every push to the `main` branch as well as on every pull request to the `main` branch.
+- The analyzer will checkout the code,
+- Set up Flutter

-The analyzer will checkout the code, set up Flutter, run `flutter pub get` to install the dependencies, and finally run `flutter analyze` to analyze the code.
+- Run `flutter pub get` to install the dependencies
+- Run `flutter analyze` to analyze the code.

 Commit the change and push it to GitHub.
 You will see that the analyzer is running.